nipreps/GOVERNANCE/org-docs/CHARTER.md

 * Agree to follow the guidance and direction of the Steering Committee.
 * Use only the following outbound licenses or agreements unless otherwise approved:
   - For code and data as described in the *NiPreps Community* [licensing documentation](https://www.nipreps.org/community/licensing/)
-  - For specifications, a community developed and maintained specification agreement, such the [Open Web Foundation Agreements](http://www.openwebfoundation.org/legal) or [Community Specification Agreement](https://github.com/CommunitySpecification/1.0).
+  - For specifications, a community developed and maintained specification agreement, such as the [Open Web Foundation Agreements](http://www.openwebfoundation.org/legal) or [Community Specification Agreement](https://github.com/CommunitySpecification/1.0).
-* Have set up a continous integration and delivery (CI&CD) system, and have an automated release process that includes registration of new version tags on to Zenodo.
+* Have set up a continuous integration and delivery (CI&CD) system, and have an automated release process that includes registration of new version tags onto Zenodo.
 * Include and adhere to the Organization's policies, including the trademark policy, the antitrust-policy, and the code of conduct.

 In addition to these general criteria, further requirements are set out depending on the project type.

-Once a Project has been accepted as part of the Organization, the main fork of said Project must be transferred under the [the *NiPreps Organization*](https://github.com/nipreps/)
+Once a Project has been accepted as part of the Organization, the main fork of said Project must be transferred under [the *NiPreps Organization*](https://github.com/nipreps/)

 #### 8.1.
 End-user applications